Maggid Mesharim: Contents

 The text records the words that were dictated to Karo by the Maggid over several decades, writing in each case the date of communication.

 The discussions treat of various subjects.
 The maggid enjoins Karo to be modest in the extreme, to say his prayers with the utmost devotion, to be gentle and patient always.
 Special stress is laid on asceticism, and Karo is often severely rebuked for taking more than one glass of wine, or for eating meat.
 Whenever Karo did not follow the severe instructions of his maggid, he suddenly heard its warning voice.
 His mentor also advised him in family affairs, told him what reputation he enjoyed in heaven, and praised or criticized his decisions in religious questions.
 Karo received new ideas from his maggid in regard to the Kabbala only.
 Such information was in the nature of sundry kabbalistic interpretations of the Pentateuch that in content, though not in form, remind one of the theories of Karo's pupil, Moses ben Jacob Cordovero.

-The Maggid promised that it would be a messenger of the prophet Elijah that had chosen Rabbi Karo to be his disciple:

-"If you stick to me, and my fear, you will deserve to speak with the prophet Elijah being awake.
-And He will be standing in front of you, or sitting, and he will teach you the words of the Torah".

-The book says that reincarnation is part of the answers that Judaism offers to the afterlife experience:

-"The people come to this World, they come back and go, and they reincarnate again in this World, and they don't rest, like the streams that we have mentioned.
-The whole World was built on the mystery of reincarnation".

-Besides the question of reincarnation, the revelations received by Karo deal with issues recurrent in the Jewish mysticism, like who will be resurrected at the time of resurrection or the deep meaning of the names of the people, but also less common issues such as why some people can not have children.
+The Maggid promised that it would be a messenger of the prophet Elijah that had chosen Karo to be his disciple:If you stick to me, and my fear, you will deserve to speak with the prophet Elijah being awake.
+And He will be standing in front of you, or sitting, and he will teach you the words of the Torah.The book says that reincarnation is part of the answers that Judaism offers to the afterlife experience:The people come to this World, they come back and go, and they reincarnate again in this World, and they don't rest, like the streams that we have mentioned.
+The whole World was built on the mystery of reincarnation.Besides the question of reincarnation, the revelations received by Karo deal with issues recurrent in the Jewish mysticism, like who will be resurrected at the time of resurrection or the deep meaning of the names of the people, but also less common issues such as why some people can not have children.
 The Maggid Mesharim also stands out for its masterful use of the different types of gematria, from the most simple to the most complex.